1 - 12 July 2019

 Networks, Technologies and Infrastructures for Transport, Access and Home

-SG15 authorized 16 interregnum face-to-face Rapporteur group meetings to be held prior to or within two months after the fifth SG15 plenary of the 2017-2020 study period, 17 virtual meetings, and generated 39 liaison statements.
-The first plenary meeting of SG15 in the 2017-2020 study period is scheduled 27 January-7 February 2020 in Geneva.
+SG15 authorized 12 interim face-to-face Rapporteur group meetings to be held prior to or within two months after the fifth SG15 plenary of the 2017-2020 study period, 10 virtual meetings, and generated 29 liaison statements.
+The fifth plenary meeting of SG15 in the 2017-2020 study period is scheduled 27 January-7 February 2020 in Geneva.
 This plenary will be preceded by ITU/IEEE 802.3/Nokia hosted interim meetings of the IEEE 802.1 and 802.3 Working Groups to be held the week of 20 January 2020, with a joint IEEE 802.1, 802.3, and ITU-T SG15 workshop on topics of common interest to be held on Saturday, 25 January 2020.

 Executive reports from WP Chairmen

 WP1/15 – Transport aspects of access, home and smart grid networks